tinacms/tina.io/content/docs/extending-tina/overview.md

 - Adding [client-side validation](/docs/extending-tina/validation/) to a component so that a desired format can be enforced before saving
 - Customizing the rendered [field component](/docs/extending-tina/custom-field-components/)
-- Customizing how the users input is [parsed and formatted](/docs/extending-tina/format-and-parse/)
+- Customizing the [parsing and formatting](/docs/extending-tina/format-and-parse/) of user input

 ## Customizing the CMS instance